 The principal objective of this study is to propose a robust portfolio optimization model grounded in prediction established through the algorithmic trading approach.
 To address the research inquiries, this investigation introduces a three-phase model.
 The process begins with using the LSTM model to predict stock prices.
-Then, algorithmic trading techniques are used to implement strategies based on moving averages (MA).
-After that, each trading algorithm's minimum and maximum return values are determined.
+Then, algorithmic trading techniques are used to implement strategies based on moving averages.
+After that, the minimum and maximum return values for each trading algorithm are determined.
 In the final stage, a strong portfolio is created for each trading algorithm, and then a diversified, robust portfolio is formed based on all the algorithms.
 The results show that this approach delivers better performance in stock and crypto portfolios than the benchmark strategy.
 Additionally, the combined robust portfolio outperforms the buy-and-hold strategy across all levels of uncertainty.
 The remainder of this paper is organized as follows.
-Section 2 concisely overviews recent AT methods through a literature review.
+Section 2 provides a concise overview of recent AT methods through a literature review.
 Section 3 is devoted to mathematical models and strategies.
 Section 4 presents the experiments performed and the computational results.
 Section 5 is devoted to the discussion and managerial insights, and Section 6 concludes the paper and provides suggestions for possible future research.

-2. Literature review
+2. Literature survey

-2.1 Prediction
+2.1.
+Prediction